Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Previous work on counting primitive sets

 Many of the conjectures in \cite{camerd} have attracted a substantial amount of attention, especially those of an additive nature.
 More recently some of the multiplicative questions have begun to attract attention.
 Recently, their conjecture above about the count of primitive sets was proven by Angelo \cite{angelo}. \begin{theorem}[Angelo, 2017] The limit $\displaystyle{\lim_{n\to \infty} Q(n)^{1/n}}$ exists.
 Equivalently, there exists a constant $\alpha$ such that $Q(n) = \alpha^{(1+o(1))n}$. \end{theorem}

-The proof proceeds by considering subsets of the integers $[1,n]$ in which the ratio between any two included elements is not an ($s$-smooth) integer (an integer without any prime factors larger than $s$) for fixed $s$, and then allowing $s$ to tend to infinity.
+The proof proceeds by considering subsets of the integers $[1,n]$ in which the ratio between any two included elements is not an $s$-smooth integer (an integer without any prime factors larger than $s$) for fixed $s$, and then allowing $s$ to tend to infinity.
 Unfortunately the proof was not effective in the sense that it doesn't give a way to improve the bounds in \eqref{bds:ErdCam}.

 More recently Vijay \cite{vijay} considered the problem of counting primitive subsets of $[1,n]$ of maximum size, called \textit{maximum primitive sets}.
-A pidgeonhole principle argument shows that for any $n$ the maximum size of a primitive subset of the integers up to $n$ is $\lceil \frac{n}{2}\rceil$.
-He considers only even $n$, although the result extends immediately to all integers $n$.
+A pigeonhole principle argument shows that for any $n$ the maximum size of a primitive subset of the integers up to $n$ is $\lceil \frac{n}{2}\rceil$.
+He considers only even $n$ (sequence \href{http://oeis.org/A174094}{A174094} in the OEIS), although the result extends immediately to all integers $n$.
 In particular he shows that the count $M(n)$ of the number of primitive subsets of $[1,n]$ of size $\lceil \frac{n}{2}\rceil$ satisfies the bounds

 or, in terms of $n$,

 These questions have also recently been investigated independently by Liu, Pach and Palincza \cite{lpp}, and some of the results of that paper overlap with the results presented here.
 While many of the ideas are similar, we take a slightly different approach that gives an error term and computationally seems to provide better lower bounds, though is not so good at giving numerical upper bounds.
 They present a method to effectively compute $\alpha$, and improve the bounds in \eqref{bds:ErdCam} to